ucsb-cs48/w20/_info/syllabus.md

 The formula to determine your course grade average is explained in the table below.

-Regardless of any other policies spelled out here, the average used to determine your final letter grade may be no higher than one full letter grade higher than your exam average.
+<s>Regardless of any other policies spelled out here, the average used to

-Thus,
+determine your final letter grade may be no higher than one full letter grade higher than your exam average.
+Thus,</s>

 -   reasonably good performance on exams is very important to earning a good final grade in the course.
 -   an A or B should not be out of reach for anyone that has a reasonably good mastery of course concepts (enough to earn a B or C on the exams), and puts in hard work on the labs and project points.